First Nations children are over-represented in NSW courts, new research shows

 In most parts of the country, the age of criminal responsibility is 10.
 The ACT and Northern Territory have lifted the age to 12.

 Legislation to raise the age to 12 passed the Victorian Parliament’s upper house on Thursday.
-It comes after Premier Jacinta Allan was criticised for walking back plans to raise it further, to 14, by 2027.
+It comes after Premier Jacinta Allan was criticised for, to 14, by 2027.